DeepikaSingh1998/Question_answer-generation-NLP-/README.md

 # Question_answer-generation-NLP-
-B. Tech project - generation of Question Answer pairs from text using NLP and Deep Learning
+B. Tech project - generation of Question Answer pairs from text using NLP.